 Examining History

-Among our favorite authors are noted historians Mary Beard, Eric Jay Dolin, David McCullough, Nathaniel Philbrick, Barbara W. Tuchman, Isabel Wilkerson, and Simon Winchester, to name but a few, but we all are keen to read from a wide range of sources.
+Among our favorite authors are noted historians Mary Beard, Eric Jay Dolin, David McCullough, Nathaniel Philbrick, Barbara W. Tuchman, Isabel Wilkerson, and Simon Winchester, to name but a few.
+And we all remain keen to read from a wide range of other authors.

 Deepening Understanding